-VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct Health Effects Language 1,2,3 Trichloropropane Discharge from industrial and agricultural chemical factories; leaching from hazardous waste sites; used as cleaning and maintenance solvent, paint and varnish remover, and cleaning and degreasing agent; byproduct during the production of other compounds and pesticides.
-On going Plan to install GAC filters on Well # 7 first then Well #6 Some people who drink water containing 1.2.3 trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.
+VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct Health Effects Language 1,2,3 Trichloropropane (1,2,3 TCP) Discharge from industrial and agricultural chemical factories; leaching from hazardous waste sites; used as cleaning and maintenance solvent, paint and varnish remover, and cleaning and degreasing agent; byproduct during the production of other compounds and pesticides.
+On going Granular Activated Carbon (GAC) filters are currently being installed on the wells.
+Some people who drink water containing 1.2.3 trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer.